Otford: Leisure

 The village has allotments for hire, on land very close to the centre, which are managed by the Parish Council.
 Otford is covered by OS Landranger Map 188 (Maidstone and Royal Tunbridge Wells) at 1:50,000 and by OS Explorer 147 (Sevenoaks and Tonbridge) at 1:25,000.

 Otford has its own television relay, situated at 51.321,0.199 or 51°19'16"N 0°11'55"E in the Otford Hills, serving Otford, Shoreham, and parts of Dunton Green and Kemsing.
 The television service is BBC London region, originating from the Crystal Palace transmitter.
 In some parts of Otford, the Crystal Palace transmitter can be received directly, and offers a richer set of multiplexes than the local relay.
 The BBC South East service is also available from the Bluebell Hill transmitter in some parts of Otford, which offers a similarly rich set of multiplexes but includes ITV Meridian not ITV London, and BBC Radio Kent rather than BBC London.
 Specialist installations can receive both sets at the same premises, as the multiplex channels are largely not overlapping, although two antennae are required for this.

 The library is situated on the High Street, and is run by KCC.
 It is open Tuesdays and Fridays all day, Mondays, Thursdays and Saturdays mornings only, and is closed on Wednesday and Sunday.
 It is integrated into the Kent library systems, with common library cards.
 Printing, scanning and copying services are available, as well as computers for web access, several social clubs and a book club.
 There is limited parking.

 Conservation areas

 Otford Conservation Area covers some 16 hectares and contains about forty listed buildings and part of the scheduled monument of the Archbishop's Palace.
 It was designated in 1969 and extended in 1976, 1990 and 2006.

+The village features a community farm dedicated to therapeutic beekeeping and native bee conservation.